Interactive fiction: Medium

 Zork I is one of the first interactive fiction games, as well as being one of the first commercially sold.
 It is one of the most famous interactive fiction games.
 Here it is portrayed running on Gargoyle, a modern interpreter.

 Text adventures are one of the oldest types of computer games and form a subset of the adventure genre.
 The player uses text input to control the game, and the game state is relayed to the player via text output.
 Interactive fiction usually relies on reading from a screen and on typing input, although text-to-speech synthesizers allow blind and visually impaired users to play interactive fiction titles as audio games.

 Input is usually provided by the player in the form of simple sentences such as "get key" or "go east", which are interpreted by a text parser.
 Parsers may vary in sophistication; the first text adventure parsers could only handle two-word sentences in the form of verb-noun pairs.
 Later parsers, such as those built on ZIL (Zork Implementation Language), could understand complete sentences.
 Later parsers could handle increasing levels of complexity parsing sentences such as "open the red box with the green key then go north".
 This level of complexity is the standard for works of interactive fiction today.

-Despite their lack of graphics, text adventures include a physical dimension where players move between rooms.
+Despite their lack of graphics, text adventures often include a physical dimension where players move between rooms.
 Many text adventure games boasted their total number of rooms to indicate how much gameplay they offered.
 These games are unique in that they may create an illogical space, where going north from area A takes you to area B, but going south from area B did not take you back to area A. This can create mazes that do not behave as players expect, and thus players must maintain their own map.
-These illogical spaces are much more rare in today's era of 3D gaming, and the Interactive Fiction community in general decries the use of mazes entirely, claiming that mazes have become arbitrary 'puzzles for the sake of puzzles' and that they can, in the hands of inexperienced designers, become immensely frustrating for players to navigate.
+These illogical spaces are much more rare in today's era of 3D gaming, and the interactive fiction community in general decries the use of mazes entirely, claiming that mazes have become arbitrary 'puzzles for the sake of puzzles' and that they can, in the hands of inexperienced designers, become immensely frustrating for players to navigate.

 Interactive fiction shares much in common with Multi-User Dungeons ('MUDs').
 MUDs, which became popular in the mid-1980s, rely on a textual exchange and accept similar commands from players as do works of IF; however, since interactive fiction is single player, and MUDs, by definition, have multiple players, they differ enormously in gameplay styles.
 MUDs often focus gameplay on activities that involve communities of players, simulated political systems, in-game trading, and other gameplay mechanics that are not possible in a single player environment.